 One of the attractions of Desenzano is its accessibility to the Italian rail network.
 We can organise a First Class return rail ticket to allow you to experience the magic of Venice for a day.
 As an individual traveller you can choose how much time you wish to spend in this unique city.
 As you arrive and walk out of Venezia Santa Lucia station enter immediately into a different world, greeted by the sights and sounds of the Grand Canal and this unique floating city.

-We can include ferry tickets which would allow you to hop straight onto a boat and start your adventure in this incomparable city.
+You can hop straight onto a boat and start your adventure in this incomparable city.
 We can organise a trip on a Gondola or a private boat tour for you at competitive prices so you can enjoy the city and peace of mind.
 If you would like to discover Venice on foot we can also offer walking tours for example one that takes in some of Venice’s many highlights, including St. Mark’s Square, the Basilica of St. Mark’s and the Bridge of Sighs.
 The beauty of your rail ticket is that you can stay on in Venice until early evening, when many of the crowds have gone home, allowing you plenty of free time to discover the delights of this magical city for yourself before you return to Lake Garda.

-Days 5 – Verona, Milan, the Dolomites or relaxing on the lake
+Days 5 – Verona, Milan, or relaxing on the lake

 Allow yourself to unwind and soak up the unique atmosphere of Lake Garda and the pretty town of Desenzano.
 If you time it right you will be able to visit the old town on market day with its colourful stalls and locally produced food and crafts.
 Wend your way along the narrow streets and picturesque waterfront or hop on a ferry to discover more of Italy’s largest lake.